 Biz 100 Lady Bosses

 18 women leading the way in southwest Missouri who have won Emmys, own multi-million dollar companies, play with magic and are breaking down barriers for women of color.
-All of the individuals included made the Biz 100, a listing of the most powerful and influential business leaders in 417-land.
+All of the individuals included made the Biz 100, a listing of the most powerful and

 Executive Director, Springfield Little Theatre